kanliot/pargs/README.md

-How to Pipe arguments to a bash script.
+seeHow to Pipe arguments to a bash script.
 ...or bash aliases or bash functions.# pargs
 How to Pipe arguments to a bash script.
 ...or bash aliases or bash functions.